phrase/vue-i18n-phrase-in-context-editor/docs/guide/getting-started.md

 ## Compatibility

 ::: warning
 **Vue I18n Phrase In-Context Editor** supports all **Vue I18n** versions newer than [`8.17.5`](https://github.com/kazupon/vue-i18n/releases/tag/v8.17.5).
-Altough this library might work with previous versions as well, they're not officialy supported and won't get any specific updated or bug fixes.
+Although this library might work with previous versions as well, they're not officialy supported and won't get any specific updates or bug fixes.
 :::

 ## Installation

-You can install the package with the use of you favourite package manager:
+You can install the package with the use of your favorite package manager:

 ```bash
 # yarn